techidaily/site-facebook/source/_posts/achieve-serenity-by-shutting-down-fb-alerts.md

 ## Benefits of Turning Off Facebook Notifications

- Facebook is one of the[top social media apps](https://www.makeuseof.com/tag/top-social-media-apps-sites/) out there, but people often want to turn off their notifications.
+ Facebook is one of the [top social media apps](https://www.makeuseof.com/tag/top-social-media-apps-sites/) out there, but people often want to turn off their notifications.
 Some benefits of blocking all Facebook notifications are as follows...

 ### Less Stress